-(2) Represents the aggregate grant date fair value of stock or stock options granted under the 2014 Plan and 1999 Plan, respectively, during the years ended December 31, 2014 and December 31, 2013 as determined in accordance with FASB ASC Topic 718, rather than an amount paid to or realized by the named executive officer.
-Assumptions used in the calculation of such amount are included in note 13 to the Company's audited financial statements for the year ended December 31, 2014 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 4, 2015.
-The FASB ASC Topic 718 amounts from these grants may never be realized by the named executive officer.

-- (3) Reflects amount related to the modified requisite service period as a result of the acceleration of vesting of 268,017 shares of restricted stock in December 2012.
-The shares were originally granted in 2009 and were scheduled to vest in equal installments in September 2013 and September 2014.
-See note 11 to the Company's audited financial statements for the year ended December 31, 2012 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 28, 2013. - (4) These amounts reflect performance-based cash awards under the Bonus Plan paid during 2015, 2014 and 2013 in respect of service performed in 2014, 2013 and 2012, respectively.
-This plan is discussed in further detail under the heading "Annual Incentive Bonus Awards." - (5) Amounts reported for 2014 represent the increase in the actuarial present value of benefits associated with the Company's pension plans while amounts reported for 2013 and 2012 reflect the change in the pension value (and nonqualified deferred compensation earnings were equal to the pension expense).
-Assumptions for 2014 amounts are further described in "Pension Benefits at 2014 Fiscal Year End."
-The amounts reflect the increase in actuarial present value for the named executive officer's benefits under the Supplemental Retirement Plan determined using interest rate and mortality rate assumptions consistent with those used in the Company's financial statements.
+- (3) Represents the aggregate grant date fair value of stock or stock options granted under the 2014 Plan and 1999 Plan, respectively, during the years ended December 31, 2015, 2014 and 2013 as determined in accordance with FASB ASC Topic 718, rather than an amount paid to or realized by the named executive officer.
+Assumptions used in the calculation of such amount are included in note 14 to the Company's audited financial statements for the year ended December 31, 2015 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 8, 2016.
+These grants may be subject to certain continued service and performance conditions; consequently, FASB ASC Topic 718 amounts included in the table may never be realized by the named executive officer. - (4) These amounts reflect performance-based cash awards under the 2014 Plan, and its predecessor plan, paid during 2016, 2015 and 2014 in respect of service performed in 2015, 2014 and 2013, respectively.
+This plan is discussed in further detail under the heading "Annual Incentive Bonus Awards." - (5) Amounts reported represent the increase in the actuarial present value of benefits associated with the Company's pension plans.
+Assumptions for 2015 amounts are further described in "Pension Benefits at 2015 Fiscal Year End."
+The amounts reflect the increase in actuarial present value for the named executive officer's benefits under the Supplemental Retirement Plan determined using interest rate, retirement date and mortality rate assumptions consistent with those used in the Company's financial statements.
 No amount is payable from this plan before a participant attains age 60 during active service except in the case of death, disability or termination without cause.
-For Mr. Bernstein, the reported amount also includes \$6,158 in 2014 in connection with Liggett Group Inc. Retirement Plan for Salaried Non-Bargaining Unit Employees.
-There can be no assurance that the amounts shown will ever be realized by the named executive officers. - (6) Represents perquisites consisting of \$265,912 for personal use of corporate aircraft in 2014 and a \$90,000 allowance paid for lodging and related business expenses in 2014.
-Also includes \$7,800 for 401(k) Plan matching contributions in 2014.
+For Mr. Bernstein, the reported amount also includes a negative change of \$81 in 2015 in connection with Liggett Group Inc. Retirement Plan for Salaried Non-Bargaining Unit Employees.
+There can be no assurance that the amounts shown will ever be realized by the named executive officers. - (6) Represents perquisites consisting of \$295,884 for personal use of corporate aircraft in 2015 and a \$90,000 allowance paid for lodging and related business expenses in 2015.
+Also includes \$7,950 for 401(k) Plan matching contributions in 2015.
 For purposes of determining the value of corporate aircraft use, the personal use is calculated based on the aggregate incremental cost to the Company.
 For flights on corporate aircraft, aggregate incremental cost for purposes of this table is calculated based on a cost-per-flight-mile charge developed from internal Company data.
 The charge reflects the direct operating cost of the aircraft, including fuel, additives and lubricants, airport fees and catering.
 In addition, the charge also reflects an allocable allowance for maintenance and engine restorations.